gnubyte/splunk-toolbox/README.md

 #### Retrieve all Splunk Core Searches on a given server

-if record Searches == 1, a file with the name `recordedSearches.xml` will be generated and saved
+if record Searches == 1, a file with the name `recordedSearches.xml` will be generated and saved with todays date and time

 ```
 splunk_server = splunkInstance(host='someIP', authPass='PASS')